-Spanish visitors to Ireland quadrupled between 2000 and 2016 and arrivals grew by a further +15% in 2016 to over 395,000 visitors.
-Tourism Ireland recently undertook a Strategic Review of the Spanish market to unlock future growth to Ireland and as part of that review is targeting growth of a further 34% to 460,000 delivering €220 million in revenue per year by 2020.
+Spanish visitors to Ireland have more than quadrupled since 2000 with over 435,000 visitors in 2018.
+Tourism Ireland undertook a Strategic Review of the Spanish market to unlock future growth to Ireland and as part of that review will target 460,000 Spanish visitors, delivering €230/£200 million in revenue per year by 2020.

-Spaniards are important visitors to the island of Ireland staying an average of 6 nights, and while many will visit Dublin, 34% will visit the West, and 19% will visit the South West.
+Spaniards are important visitors to the island of Ireland staying an average of 6 nights, and while many will visit Dublin, 23% will visit the West, and 35% will visit the South West and South East.
 1 in 10 Spaniards visit Northern Ireland, and both interest and active planning levels are on the rise in recent years.

 Spaniards love to engage with the locals getting under the skin of a place and experiencing places that will give them an insight into the Irish culture and history.
 They are particularly motivated by our breath-taking scenery.
 They are sometimes cautious travellers and do like to remain within their comfort zone and not go too far off the beaten path.

-We will continue to build on our successful co-operative campaigns which sees us partner up with Logitravel, Atrapalo, Rumbo, Viajes el Corte Inglés amongst others and all our airline partners, Aer Lingus, Ryanair and Iberia Express.
-This activity means Ireland is on TV, runs outdoor campaigns, is in print media and also has extensive digital campaigns.
+We will continue to build on our successful co-operative campaigns which sees us partner up with Online Travel Agencies Logitravel and Atrápalo, Tour Operators such as Viajes el Corte Inglés and all our airline partners, Aer Lingus, Ryanair and Iberia Express, and we also work co-operatively with Brittany Ferries.
+All this activity means Ireland is on TV, outdoor, is in print, on radio and has significant digital coverage.
 All these activities ensure a Brand Ireland presence with a tactical price offer.

-We have lots of ways you can get included in our activities; social media posts, sponsored competitions, ezines and offers to name but a few.
-To find out how to get involved please contact us.
-You will find plenty of no-cost, and low cost opportunities here but we are also more than happy to tailor make some opportunities depending on your budget and business needs.
+We have lots of ways you can get included in our activities; social media posts, sponsored competitions, e-zines and offers on the website to name but a few.
+You will find plenty of no-cost and low-cost opportunities here, but we are also more than happy to tailor make some opportunities depending on your budget and business needs.

-Market contact: Susie Fitzgibbon
+Market contact: Susan Bolger